Isla del Sol, Bolivia’s “Island of the Sun,” was one of the most unexpected surprises during a four-month adventure across the Andes.

 While Copacabana tends not to be a highlight on any Bolivia itinerary, we found it to be pleasant enough and certainly worth exploring for an afternoon.
 But Copacabana is an even more sensible stop simply for logistical reasons.

-In Copacabana, we can personally recommend Hotel Wendy Mar which had very secure luggage storage.
+In Copacabana, we can personally recommend Hotel Wendy Mar, which had very secure luggage storage.
 But not only that, it has what we believe is the best deal in town!
-They offer nice, big rooms that start at just $24 / night and even includes a good hot breakfast.
+Hotel Wendy Mar has nice, big rooms that start at just $25 per night and even includes a good hot breakfast.
 When you get there, ask for a room on one of the higher floors and you’ll enjoy views of Lake Titicaca!

 Top Things To Do On Isla del Sol Bolivia